salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 Sign up for email announcements and contact us with questions about the iOS SDK.
   * Post on our [Stack Exchange](https://salesforce.stackexchange.com/tags).
 Example tags: marketing-cloud, salesforcemobilesdk-ios, mobilesdk, and mobilepush-ios
-  * Sign up for [email updates](http://pub.s1.exacttarget.com/2ujjacpet3t) about release announcements and other important information.
-(10 or fewer emails per year)

 ## Additional Resources